bmc0/dsp/README.md

 * `resample [bandwidth] fs[k]`
 	Sinc resampler.
 Ignores the channel selector.
 * `fir [file:][~/]filter_path|coefs:list[/list...]`
-	Non-partitioned 64-bit direct/FFT convolution.
-Latency is zero for filters up to 16 samples.
+	Non-partitioned 64-bit direct or FFT convolution.
+Latency is zero for filters up to 16 taps.
 For longer filters, the latency is equal to the `fft_len` reported in verbose mode.
 Each `list` is a comma-separated list of coefficients for one filter channel.
 Missing values are filled with zeros.